The Vitamin D and Vitamin K2 Connection: Understanding the Mechanisms, What to Test, and How Much D3 and K2 to Take

 -“Normal” values reported on lab results can vary slightly per lab or region)

 -Check your levels roughly every 3 months until you are satisfied.
-Then, check the status once or twice a year.
+Then, check status once or twice a year.

 -You may consume vitamin D3 from a number of sources as it is found in fatty fish like salmon, and it is commonly added to other supplements.
 Likewise, K2-7 can be consumed in some fermented cheeses and natto.
 Take those intakes into consideration.

 -Ideally, take Vitamin D in the D3 form (cholecalciferol).
 The D2 form (ergocalciferol) needs to be converted to vitamin D3 by the body (and the conversion is inefficient).
-D2 is the form you will likely find in the “prescription” forms of D3.
+D2 is the form you will likely find in “prescription” forms of D3.

 -Some professionals will recommend weekly 25,000-50,000 IU doses of D3.
 Vitamin D3 may be recommended even higher.
 Doses of D3 over a short-term may increase D3 stores in the liver enough to last you 1-3+ months.

--Take vitamins K2-7 and D3 after a fat-containing meal or snack.
+-Take vitamins K2-7 and D3 after fat-containing meal or snack.
 Vitamins D and K are fat-soluble vitamins and will be absorbed better when taken in this manner.
 It doesn’t take much fat in a meal to optimize absorption.
-A small handful of nuts may be sufficient for an example.
+A small handful of nuts may be sufficient for example.

 SCENARIO #1